Michael J. Grant

-Michael J. Grant (born July 15, 1949) is an American Republican politician who serves as the Majority Leader of the Florida House of Representatives.
-He has represented Florida's 75th district since 2016.
+Michael J. Grant (born July 15, 1949) is an American Republican politician who represented Florida's 75th district from 2016 to 2024.
 From 2004 to 2008, he represented the 71st district.
+He served as the Majority Leader of the Florida House of Representatives.

-History
+Early life and career

 Grant was born in Quincy, Massachusetts, and attended the University of Massachusetts Amherst, where he received his bachelor's degree in political science in 1972.
 He then attended Suffolk University, receiving his Master of Business Administration in 1980.
 Grant moved to the state of Florida in 1988, where he founded Grant Medical Transportation, which ended up acquiring Ambitrans, which became Southwest Florida's largest private ambulance company.
 He was appointed to the Charlotte County Airport Authority Commission by then-Governor Jeb Bush in 1998, and in 2000, he ran for re-election against pilot Frank Cvelbar.
 The race became a proxy battle over Airport Director Fred Watts' job performance and over whether the Charlotte County Airport should engage in non-aviation business agreements, which Grant favored.
 Grant ended up defeating Cvelbar in a landslide, winning re-election with 67% of the vote.